BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Physicalists assume that the world is made entirely of physical stuff (matter, energy, fields, etc.) and that all phenomena, including mental events (thoughts, feelings, consciousness), can, in principle, be explained by physical processes and physical laws.
 There is no need to appeal to non‑physical substances (like souls or spirits) to explain reality.

-While in practice, scientists rarely state their metaphysical position explicitly, but most of them are physicalists.
+While in practice, scientists rarely state their metaphysical position explicitly, most of them are physicalists or at least act in their field as if they are physicalists.
 Still, physicalism remains a philosophical stance, not a requirement for doing science.

 Second, indirect realism (also called *representationalism*) is a theory in the philosophy of perception about how we experience the world.